-This program is an international collaboration to study the Norwegian nationwide implementation of the parent management training program (PMTO) developed here at OSLC.
-Three centers collaborate on the project: OSLC, The Norwegian Center for Studies on Behavioral Problems and Innovative Practice in Norway, and the Institute for Social Research in Michigan.
-The Norwegian implementation goal is to have establish PMTO therapists in every municipality to intervene at the early stages of deviant child behavior to prevent later substance abuse, child antisocial behavior, delinquency, and school failure.
-The NIDA project studies the adoption, adaptation and implementation of the PMTO model in Norwegian communities across successive cohorts of PMTO therapists.
-We are evaluating adherence to and adaptation of PMTO procedures using interviews, questionnaires, and direct observation of therapy sessions and family interactions.Year Project Began: 2003
+This program was an international collaboration to study the Norwegian nationwide implementation of the parent management training program (PMTO) developed here at OSLC.
+Three centers collaborated on the project: OSLC, The Norwegian Center for Studies on Behavioral Problems and Innovative Practice in Norway, and the Institute for Social Research in Michigan.
+The Norwegian implementation goal was to establish PMTO therapists in every municipality to intervene at the early stages of deviant child behavior to prevent later substance abuse, child antisocial behavior, delinquency, and school failure.
+The NIDA project studied the adoption, adaptation, and implementation of the PMTO model in Norwegian communities across successive cohorts of PMTO therapists.
+We evaluated adherence to and adaptation of PMTO procedures using interviews, questionnaires, and direct observation of therapy sessions and family interactions.Year Project Began: 2003

 Funder: National Institute on Drug Abuse

 Oregon Social Learning Center

 Primary Research and Clinical Interests